evkx/evkx.github.io/content/models/bmw/ix3/_index.md

 ---
 title: BMW iX3
 linktitle: iX3
-description: See below for details of the different variants of BMW iX3
+description: "See below for details of the different variants of BMW iX3"
 weight: 30
 ---
 ## BMW iX3